learn-co-curriculum/react-hooks-redux-intro-to-redux-codealong/README.md

 #### Add Logging to Our Reducer

-Ok, so getting our application to re-render takes a bit of work, and were going to go into greater depth in the next sections.
+Ok, so getting our application to re-render takes a bit of work, and we're going to go into greater depth in the next sections.
 In the meantime, let's get some feedback.
 First, let's log our action and the new state.
 So we'll change the reducer to the following: